gargmegham/ServcyLanding/content/blogs/10-time-management-tips-for-freelancers.md

 description: "Freelancers are often lauded for their ability to work independently and manage their own time.
 But while this freedom can be a great perk, it can also lead to some bad habits when it comes to time management."
 ---

+# 10 Time Management Tips for Freelancers

+Freelancers are often lauded for their ability to work independently and manage their own time.
+But while this freedom can be a great perk, it can also lead to some bad habits when it comes to time management.

 Here are 10 tips to help you stay on track and make the most of your time as a freelancer:

 1. Set a schedule and stick to it